sparckles/Robyn/docs/roadmap.md

 ## Future Roadmap

-- Integrate WebSockets
 - Add session/cookie plugins
+- Create a WEB3 plugin
-- Add the plugin documentation
+- Add graphql integration
+- And more...